Logitech To Acquire ASTRO Gaming For $85 Million

 The company’s Logitech G line of gaming gear is focused on the PC-gaming industry, so the deal represents an expansion into the console market, where ASTRO’s offerings have a history of award-winning products such as the A40 and A50 headsets.

-As Logitech’s vice president and general manager of Logitech G Ujesh Desai stated in the deal announcement,
+As Logitech’s vice president and general manager of Logitech G, Ujesh Desai, stated in the deal announcement:

-ASTRO is the leading player for premium console headsets and is the preferred headset for console esports athletes.
+ASTRO is the leading player for premium console headsets and is the preferred headset for console eSports athletes.
 It's a perfect complement to Logitech G's focus on PC gaming and we couldn't be more excited; we love the team, the brand and the products.
 Together, we want to make game play even more fun for gamers everywhere.

 As eSports gaming continues to increase in popularity, Logitech wants to take advantage of ASTRO’s equipment options for that market as well.